 But, and there is always a ‘but’ in every good story.
 I learnt that you have got to pick them young and not let them grow so big that they develop a tough and leathery skin.
 That was the issue with the beans my mum served up.
 They were too old and tough!
 She had to boil the living daylights out to them to make them slightly edible.
 I suppose she was trying to feed a house full of hungry kids and growing the beans to full size made more sense than picking them only half size.

-So last year was my second crop, it grew so well I was able to freeze plenty for soups and stews.
+My second crop grew so well I was able to freeze plenty for soups and stews.
 It was a great looking crop, as well as being a delightful veggie to harvest.
 Being a smart grower of broad beans I thought that it would be sensible to grow a dwarf crop.
-So I got a type called “Coles Dwarf” which grew to over 2 metres in height.
-I reckon I must have received a substitute for some reason considering the packet said 1 metre tall.
-Anyway, it did grow well for me and I only had a small outbreak of black aphid that I sorted early enough before it became a real problem.
-The birds loved them; in particular the Eastern Spinebill Honey Eaters who would frequent them every day for a feed when they were in flower.
+Although the packet said 1 metre tall they grew to over 2 metres in height.
+They did grow well for me and I only had a small outbreak of black aphid that I sorted early enough before it became a real problem.
+The birds loved them; in particular the Eastern Spinebill Honeyeaters who would frequent them every day for a feed when they were in flower.

 So that is my broad bean saga everyone.
-I’ll keep you posted on the trial results in the coming months.
-I also reckon that if I could, I would tell my mum that I now quite enjoy them.
-However, this revelation does leave me with a dilemma – should I pluck up the courage to try parsnips or brussel sprouts………….maybe next year or maybe not.
+If I could, I would tell my mum that I now quite enjoy them.
+However, this revelation does leave me with a dilemma – should I pluck up the courage to try parsnips or brussel sprouts.............maybe or maybe not.